techgaun/auth0_ex/README.md

   http_opts: []
 ```

+### Notes

-_Note: if you use pre-created management token, it will always be used for your requests_
+- if you use pre-created management token, it will always be used for your requests_
+- `AUTH0_DOMAIN` should not include `auth0.com` but only the sub-domain name. eg: for `brighterlink.auth0.com`, domain in config must be `brighterlink`

 Export appropriate environment variable and you should be all set.